rezeile/data-structure-implementations/README.md

 folder, there is a stacktest.cpp file, which performs a test on the various operations of a stack (namely, its push, pop, isEmpty, and size operations.)

-These implementations are not intended to be robust and comprehensive, and were written so that I could brush up on my knowledge of data structures.
-Lastly, chapter and section references in this text refer to the text Introduction to Algorithms, by Robert Segdewick and Kevin Wayne (Fourth Edition), unless explicity specified otherwise.
-Newer data structures, which are not referenced, are incorporated from the Algorithm Design Manual text by Steven Skiena, and Introduction to Algorithms, by Cormen et al.

-Finished implementations will be crossed out via a ~~strikethrough~~ whereas pending implementations are listed below the order they will subsequently be implemented.

 ## Implementations

 ###  Abstract Data Types